NeatNerdPrime/puppet-resolv_conf/README.md

 ### Specify name servers & options

-This setup creates a configuration file with the given name servers and will also set additional opions to enable name server rotation and set a specific timeout.
+This setup creates a configuration file with the given name servers and will also set additional options to enable name server rotation and set a specific timeout.

 ```puppet
 class { 'resolv_conf':